OTUSOFE365025/project-group-7/ADD Iteration 2.md

 - **UC-1:** Ask Academic Question – Depends heavily on accurate intent/entity extraction.
 - **RS4:** Multilingual query support – Requires modular language-processing structure.
 - **Architectural Concern:** Ensure that the NLP subsystem can scale independently.

+# Step 3: Choose One or More Elements in the System to Decompose

+For this iteration, the element we want to refine is the NLP + AI Engine.

+This subsystem has the following component:
+- intent detection
+- entity extraction
+- dialog management
+- generating natural-language responses